braden2447/HR_Sentinel_Server/README.md

  "patient_age": 25}
 ```

+A log entry will be created when a new patient is registered containing the patient ID.

 Once at least one attending and one corresponding patient have been registered into each database, new patient heart rates can be posted.
 These posted heart rates are saved within the entry of their corresponding patient under the key "HR_info".
 The server will process each heart rate posting and save the heart rate value, a timestamp associated with the posting, and a  tachycardic/not tachycardic status.
-A new heart rate can be posted using the following end route: and json request as a dictionary as formatted below:
+A new heart rate can be posted using the following end route:

 ```/api/heart_rate```